rehmanx/CodeCreatePlay/AutoEditor/readme.md

 }
 ```

-5. Now create an **AutoEditor** for settings class, autoEditor takes type of class and a reference to the object itself, and that's it, here I am using a c# **Getter** to create if null and and return the settings auto editor.
+5. Now create an **AutoEditor** instance for settings class, autoEditor takes type of class and a reference to the object itself, here I am using a C# **Getter** to create a new instance if null and and return the autoEditor instance for the settings class.

 ```
     private AutoEditor settingsAutoEd = null;